EXCLUSIVE-El Salvador seeks IMF funding, sees 'golden opportunity' for economy, says finance minister

 "We're working to reach an agreement.
 It takes two."

-(Reporting by Anthony Esposito in Mexico City and Nelson Renteria in San Salvador; editing by Grant McCool)
+(Reporting by Anthony Esposito in Mexico City and Nelson Renteria in San Salvador; Additional reporting by Rodrigo Campos in New York; editing by Grant McCool, Alexandra Hudson)

 ((anthony.esposito@tr.com; +5255 5282 7140;))